vegaprotocol/vega/DEFINITION_OF_DONE.md

 **Functional Regression Tests**

-- Every item in Acceptance Criteria covered by at least one acceptance test?
+- Every item in Acceptance Criteria covered by at least one acceptance test
-- Unit tests passing
+- Unit tests passing (*_test.go files within the package)
-- Integration tests passing
+- Integration tests passing (feature tests in the core repo)
-- Functional or system tests passing
+- System tests passing (API tests covering mostly what we do with integration tests + API)
-- Acceptance (feature) tests passing
+- Acceptance (feature) tests passing (e2e/black-box testing)
-- Tests executed on all supported platforms?
+- Tests executed on all supported platforms

 **For all automated tests:**